hpe-storage/csi-driver/README.md

 # HPE CSI Driver for Kubernetes
 A Container Storage Interface ([CSI](https://github.com/container-storage-interface/spec)) Driver for Kubernetes.
 The HPE CSI Driver for Kubernetes allows you to use a [Container Storage Provider](https://github.com/hpe-storage/container-storage-provider) to perform data management operations on storage resources.

-## Installing to Kubernetes
+## Deploying to Kubernetes
 This guide is primarily written to accommodate installation on upstream Kubernetes.
-Variances in the installation steps may vary for different distributions of Kubernetes.
+Installation steps may vary for different distributions of Kubernetes.
+Please see the [hpe-storage/co-deployments](https://github.com/hpe-storage/co-deployments) for additional methods, tweaks and platforms.

 ### Kubernetes Compatibility